Sarah Gromko’s voice encompasses the range of a fine dramatic actress, in turn conversational, sultry, emotional, and

 Most influential to her compositions however, has been her professional work with Wynton Marsalis and James Oliverio (orchestrations for All Rise), Howard Shore (on Lord of the Rings: Fellowship of the Ring), and her mentorship from entrepreneur, composer, vibraphonist, and bandleader Mike Mainieri of Steps Ahead (with whom she worked from 2008-2011 in New York and transcribed the Mike Mainieri Songbook).

-Gromko also works professionally in the fields of choral conducting, music business, and education (www.gromkomusic.com).
+Gromko also has worked professionally in the fields of choral conducting, music business, and education (www.gromkomusic.com).
 She served on the Executive Board of the American Federation of Musicians (AFM), New Orleans.
-She has 5 recordings under exclusive license with Universal Records, and is releasing a new album in 2018.
+During the pandemic, she relocated to New Haven, CT where she currently works as a speech-language pathologist specializing in voice.